-Each state has its own laws for dividing debt and assets.
+Each state has its laws for dividing debt and assets.
 Some states separate them based on who brought what into the marriage.
 Other states consider equal ownership of everything, including debt.
 However, if a prenuptial agreement exists, it will influence any decision.
 Be sure you know how debt will be divided in advance.
-This way you can prepare for the next steps.
+This way, you can prepare for the next steps.

 Avoid debt delinquencies

-Divorce is expensive, and it can be emotionally draining making it easy to forget about monthly household bill payments.
-Don’t let that happen!
+Divorce is expensive, and it can be emotionally draining, making it easy to forget about monthly household bill payments.
+Don't let that happen!
 Late payment fees can create more debt, and they can also affect your credit score.
-Working together ensures everyone’s credit remains healthy.
-If that’s not an option, and you’re having trouble paying your bills, be sure to contact your credit providers.
-They may be able to work out a payment plan, so you’re able to protect your credit during and after divorce.
+Working together ensures everyone's credit remains healthy.
+If that's not an option and you're having trouble paying your bills, be sure to contact your credit providers.
+They may be able to work out a payment plan, so you're able to protect your credit during and after the divorce.

 Remove one another as authorized users